-The fitness and probity annual self-declaration process and annual background checks are carried out and assessed by the HR Function.
+The fitness and probity annual self-declaration process is carried out and reviewed by the HR Function.

 In addition, there is an annual statement of compliance attested to by the CEO, and submitted as part of the annual return process to the CBoI.
-There is also the annual PCF Confirmation Return, submitted by the Compliance Function to the CBoI via ONR.
+There is also the annual PCF Confirmation Return, submitted by the Compliance Function to the CBoI via the ONR system.

-The skill set of the Board and Board Committees is reviewed regularly.
+The skill set of members of the Board and Board Committees is reviewed regularly.